 This sample configuration is based on a Dell PowerConnect 6000 series switch.
 Other models may have slight configuration variations.

-- If you're collecting flow from multiple devices sharing the same public IP, these instructions may vary.
-Contact Auvik Support for assistance.
+If you're collecting flow from multiple devices sharing the same public IP, you must configure chfagent to send flow to Kentik.

 Access your switch’s CLI